jonpaul108/LC_intermediate/02-Intermediate-Prompts/03-Data-Structures/02-Data-Structures-1.md

 A dog is being trained to fetch the paper.
 When the dog takes the right action, the dog receives a treat.
 Otherwise, the dog receives nothing.

-Given an array of days the dog attempted to fetch the paper, return how many times the dog received a treat.
+Given an array of days the dog attempted to fetch the paper `actions`, return how many times the dog received a treat.
 You know the dog performed the correct action when the description says 'brought the paper.'

 ```js
 var attempts = [